telerik/xaml-docs/styling-and-appearance/stylemanager/common-styling-appearance-edit-control-templates-blend.md

 ---
 title: Editing Control Templates in Expression Blend
-page_title: Editing Control Templates in Expression Blend
+page_title: .This article explains how to extract and edit the controls' styles and templates in Microsoft Blend.
 description: Editing Control Templates in Expression Blend
 slug: common-styling-appearance-edit-control-templates-blend
 tags: editing,control,templates,in,expression,blend